Ask the Expert: a sample guide to AWS IaaS implementation

 Where should we store stuff?

-Another great advantage to using AWS for IaaS is the variety of options that exist for affordable and scalable storage.
+Another great advantage of using AWS for IaaS is the variety of options that exist for affordable and scalable storage.

 Let’s run through some of the major storage services of AWS and make sure you understand the intent of each: